piroor/popupalt/migration-story.md

 Demand of these features might not be detected by WebExtensions developers until I described them with actual examples.

 And [there are more and more required features for my addons.](https://docs.google.com/spreadsheets/d/1gn8fFl4iseOqLEz_UIEbHCEZ7R01VW2eDlxJaFRNKEo)
-I have to do triage, plan, and request them as [new APIs](https://wiki.mozilla.org/WebExtensions/NewAPIs) not only for me but for other XUL/XPCOM addon developers.
+I have to do triage, plan, and request them as [new APIs](https://wiki.mozilla.org/WebExtensions/NewAPIs) not only for me but for other XUL/XPCOM addon developers also.

 Thank you for reading.